Injection Molding Material Selection Guide

 Plastic Injection Molding Materials

-Each of the plastic materials has unique properties that make them suitable for specific applications.
-This is an overview of common injection molding materials characteristics, strengths, and weaknesses.
+Each of the plastic materials has unique properties that make it suitable for specific applications.
+This is an overview of common injection molding materials’ characteristics, strengths, and weaknesses.

 1. Polypropylene (PP)

-Polypropylene is a versatile thermoplastic polymer widely used in injection molding due to its balance of properties and cost-effectiveness.
+Polypropylene is a versatile thermoplastic widely used in injection molding for its balanced properties and low cost.

-Strengths: Good chemical resistance, high fatigue resistance, lightweight, low cost.
+• Strengths: Good chemical resistance, high fatigue resistance, lightweight, and low cost.

 2. Acrylonitrile Butadiene Styrene (ABS)